nicholasohjj/awesome-cs-courses/README.md

   - In this MSc course you learn how to write correct and efficient concurrent and parallel software, primarily using Java, on standard shared-memory multicore hardware.
   - The course covers basic mechanisms such as threads, locks and shared memory as well as more advanced mechanisms such as parallel streams for bulk data, transactional memory, message passing, and lock-free data structures with compare-and-swap.
   - It covers concepts such as atomicity, safety, liveness and deadlock.
-  - It covers how to measure and understand performance and scalability of parallel programs.
-  - It covers tools and methods to find bugs in concurrent programs.
+  - It covers how to measure and understand performance and scalability of parallel programs, and tools and methods to find bugs in concurrent programs.
 - [6.945](https://groups.csail.mit.edu/mac/users/gjs/6.945/index.html) **Adventures in Advanced Symbolic Programming** *MIT* 📝 💻 📚
-	- Taught by Gerald Sussman of SICP fame, this class deals with concepts and techniques for the design an implementation of large software systems that can be adapted to uses not anticipated by the designer.
+	- Taught by Gerald Sussman of SICP fame, this class deals with concepts and techniques for the design and implementation of large software systems that can be adapted to uses not anticipated by the designer.
 Applications include compilers, computer-algebra systems, deductive systems, and some artificial intelligence applications.
 - [CS 696](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) **Functional Design and Programming** *San Diego State University* 📝 💻 📚
 	- Covers functional programming basis using Clojure.
 	- Topics include testing, functional programming, immutable collections and concurrency.
-	- Also includes assignments covering Clojurescript, [Reagent](Reagent Github) etc.
+	- Also includes assignments covering Clojurescript, [Reagent](Reagent GitHub) etc.
 - [L28](https://www.cl.cam.ac.uk/teaching/1516/L28/) **Advanced Functional Programming** *University of Cambridge*  📝 💻 📚
 	- This module aims to teach students how to use the features of modern typed functional programming languages (e.g. OCaml, Haskell) to design and implement libraries and DSLs.
 It aims to demonstrate how such techniques can improve both correctness and efficiency.
 Students wishing to take the module should have some experience of a typed functional programming language and an understanding of type inference.
-	- This particular session was taught by a prominent OCaml programmer, open Source contributor & author of real world OCaml - Dr Anil Madhavapeddy.
+	- This particular session was taught by a prominent OCaml programmer, Open Source contributor & author of real world OCaml - Dr Anil Madhavapeddy.

 -------